As of December 19, 2017, MyQL is now referred to as Rocket Mortgage.

 Bow suggests taking a hard look at your credit score, income and assets so you’re aware how much you can afford.
 Lenders use your credit score to determine whether you qualify for a loan and what rate you’ll be charged.
 Generally speaking, the higher your score, the better the mortgage you’ll be offered.

 It’s smart to pull your credit report at least six months prior to buying a home so you have time to correct any errors you find on your report.
-He also suggested using technology to simplify preparation to buying a home.
+He also suggests using technology to simplify preparation to buying a home.

-“These days, there are plenty of tools out there to help people when it comes to mortgage shopping,” he said.
+“These days, there are plenty of tools out there to help people when it comes to mortgage shopping,” he says.
 “For instance, Quicken Loans has a phone app to help you evaluate loan options, as well as mortgage calculators you can use to help you know the amount of taxes you’ll be looking at.”

 Prospective home buyers should have a good sense of how much they want to borrow and how long a term they’ll need to compare lenders.